 Emergency medical personnel usually always qualify for overtime wages, unless their duties relate to substantial firefighting or law enforcement work.

-Do I Have an Hourly Nurse Overtime Lawsuit?
-Contact our FLSA Overtime Lawyers for a Free Case Review.
+Questions About an Hourly Nurse Overtime Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.